jenssegers/laravel-ab/README.md

 ### Database Connection

 This is your Laravel database connection that is used to store the A/B testing data.
-By default, it will use your default connection, but here you can change it to store data in a different database.
+This is handy when you want to store the A/B testing data in a different database.
+When empty, it will use your default database connection.

     'connection' => 'mysql',